Coastal Ecosystems in the Sundaland Biodiversity Hotspot and Their Human Uses

 Resource Extraction

-Local communities collect timber and firewood from mangrove forests for construction and fuel.
-Nipa palm leaves are harvested for thatching.
-Medicinal plants found in mangroves are used in traditional remedies for ailments like skin infections and diarrhea.
-Seagrass leaves may be woven into baskets or used as fertilizer in some areas.
-These uses, when non-intensive, historically did not degrade the ecosystems.
-However, large-scale extraction for commercial sale can lead to deforestation and ecosystem collapse.
+Local communities traditionally harvest mangrove timber and firewood for construction and fuel.
+Nipa palm leaves are commonly used for thatching roofs, while medicinal plants from mangroves serve in traditional remedies addressing skin infections, diarrhea, and other ailments.
+Seagrass leaves may be woven into handicrafts or used as organic fertilizer in some areas.

 Coastal Protection and Climate Adaptation